Brad Adkins

-Brad Adkins (born 1973) is an American self-taught artist and curator.
-In 2002, Chas Bowie of The Portland Mercury declared Adkins "the poster boy of low-rent artwork.", Also in 2002, D.K.
-Row of The Oregonian listed Adkins as one of ten "artists you don't know, but should."
-Matthew Stadler of Nest and Clear Cut Press calls Adkins "an orchestrator of the quotidian", "whose interventions turn the everyday into art."
+Brad Adkins (born 1973) is an American artist and curator.

-Adkins individual, collaborative, and curatorial work has been presented at The Art Gym, Consolidated Works, Douglas F. Cooley Memorial Gallery, The Portland Art Museum, and PICA; and has been noted and featured in ARTnews, Artweek, Modern Painters, Punk Planet, and The Independent.
-His work is represented in Portland by PDX Contemporary Art.
-Between 2002 and 2004, Adkins curated a 5 × 7 in print gallery and a quarterly broadside for The Oregon Review of the Arts.
-In 2004, Marriage Records published BIG RED, an audio CD that documents an afternoon conversation between Adkins and Curtis Knapp (founder of Marriage Records) on the subjects of performance, imitation, and close-up magic.
+Adkins work has been presented at The Art Gym, Consolidated Works, Douglas F. Cooley Memorial Gallery, The Portland Art Museum, and PICA.
+Between 2002 and 2004, Adkins curated a print gallery and a broadside for The Oregon Review of the Arts.

-Between 2001 and 2004, he collaborated with Christopher Buckingham on multi-disciplinary projects and exhibitions under the name Charm Bracelet.
+Between 2001 and 2004, he collaborated with Christopher Buckingham on projects and exhibitions under the name Charm Bracelet.

-He was born in Kalispell, Montana and resides in Portland, Oregon.
+He was born in Kalispell, Montana.